“So then, none of you can be My disciple who does not give up (forsake) all his own possessions.” (Luke 14:33)

 As the quotes from Joshua and the four gospels in this article prove, forsaking all does NOT mean that as disciples…

-• We cannot own, possess, control or use money;
+- We cannot own, possess, control or use money or material things;

-• We must minimize the material things that you own, possess or control;
+- Minimizing the material things that you own, possess or control is a high priority;

 Rather, it means we all needed to forsake whatever was preventing us from following Joshua when we were first born from above.
 Those things typically are ‘careers’, businesses, natural families (often a source of wealth), religious groups, ‘your dream’, or education processes.
 Sometimes a person could have been in a place in their life where they did not have much to forsake to start following Joshua (typically younger, materially poorer single people).